-Mr. Guinness' Cake is similar to an American fruitcake with candied fruit, raisins, and nuts.
-Douse it with Guinness and age for a week before serving.
+Love it or leave it, fruitcake is as much a part of the winter holidays as candy canes.
+Mr. Guinness’ Cake originated in Ireland but you’ll find it similar to American fruitcakes with candied fruit, raisins, and nuts.
+Bake the cake, douse it with Guinness, and age for a week before serving.

-You may have heard.
-We had a little snow here around Atlanta a couple of weeks ago.
+A few years ago, we had a little snow here around Atlanta.
 A little ice, too.
-Many of us were stuck inside our homes for a few days and thousands were stuck on the roads in their cars overnight.
+Many of us were stuck inside our homes for a few days, and thousands were stuck on the roads in their cars overnight.
 To say it was a mess is an understatement.

 "Over the past couple of centuries, our beer has acquired a modest reputation, but our cake is still little known.
 This seems a pity, for one enthusiast has described it as like eating dreams."